A SHORT HISTORY OF BRAZIL

 Then in the early 1980s the army ended censorship in Brazil and allowed political parties to form.
 However they decided that the next president of Brazil, who was scheduled to take power in 1985 would not be directly elected by the people.
 Instead he would be elected by an 'electoral college' made up of congressmen and senators.

-The army hoped the electoral college would elect a president favourable to them.
+The army hoped the electoral college would elect a president favorable to them.
 However it did not turn out that way.
 Instead the college elected a man named Tancredo Neves.
-In 1985 he announced the nova republica or new republic.
+In 1985 he announced the new republic.

 However Neves died shortly afterwards and Jose Samey became president.
 Samey failed to solve Brazil's economic problems and inflation soared.
 In 1990 Fernando Collor de Melo replaced him as president.
 Collor was accused of corruption and resigned in 1992.
 His vice-president Itamar Franco replaced him.